You have probably heard it mentioned before, but what is matched betting, is it legitimate and if it is, how much can you earn from it?

 Of course, I’ve talked about a lot of the benefits, but it can’t be all good.
 Can it?

-Another potential issue, strangely, is applying for a mortgage.
-Banks are not keen to see large amounts of money coming in and out of your current account.
+However, there is a potential issue in applying for a mortgage.
+Banks are not keen to see large amounts of money coming in and out of your current account to bookies.
 It seems to make them nervous that you’re a gambling addict.
 Because of this, I have always used a separate current account for all of my matched betting.

 Matched betting is something you can do yourself if you take your time and make sure you know all the potential pitfalls.